wordtreefoundation/bomdb/README.md

 # Moroni            WWWWWWWWWWWW
 ```

-Other possible enumerables on a Query include:
+Other possible enumerables on a Query object include:

 - books: enumerate on each book of the Book of Mormon
 - chapters: enumerate on each book and chapter of the Book of Mormon